memgraph/docs/mage/query-modules/python/export-util.md

 <TabItem value="run">

-If you're using Memgraph with Docker, then the following Cypher query will export the database to the `export.json` file in the `/usr/lib/memgraph/query_modules` directory inside the running Docker container.
+If you're using **Memgraph with Docker**, then the following Cypher query will export the database to the `export.json` file in the `/usr/lib/memgraph/query_modules` directory inside the running Docker container.